This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 This bright lemon orzo pasta salad is easily customizable and lends itself to substitutions or additions.
 My mantra has always been that summer recipes like salads should be fuss-free.
-Who wants to be in the kitchen for hours when you can be outside on the patio with a glass of prosecco?
+Enjoy this one outside on the patio with a glass of prosecco, or use it for meal prep!

 What you’ll need